Larsvanderlaan/causalGLM-depreciated-/README.md

 4. 95% prediction/confidence intervals for evaluations of the CATE/RR/OR

 #### User-friendly interface for high dimensional settings
 For high dimensional W, you can use the wrapper function "causalGLMwithLASSO" which runs "causalGLM" using a custom glmnet-LASSO learner for estimation.
 This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
 Cross-fitting can be performed to reduce bias.
+This method can be viewed as an adaptive version of "glm" in that confounders/variables to adjust for are adaptively selected using the LASSO, but still allow for asymptotically correct post-selection inference.